bparanj/crystal/electronics/zettel/zener.md

  Zener diodes in electronic circuits function like control valves in a water distribution system.
 Just as control valves maintain consistent water pressure regardless of fluctuations in the main supply, zener diodes maintain steady voltages in electronic systems despite variations in the power source.

-Example: A common application involves using a zener diode as a simple voltage regulator.
+A common application involves using a zener diode as a simple voltage regulator.
 In this setup, a resistor is placed in series with the zener diode, which is connected in parallel with the load.
 The resistor limits the current, while the zener diode maintains a constant voltage across the load.
 If the input voltage fluctuates, the zener diode adjusts its current flow to keep the output voltage stable.

 Related Atomic Ideas: